Use with Tracked Changes

 How it works

-1. The AI reads the document with tiptapRead.
+1. The AI reads the document with tiptapRead in trackedChanges mode.

 2. The AI edits the document with tiptapEdit in trackedChanges mode.

-3. The server writes tracked change marks instead of directly mutating the document.
+3. The Server AI Toolkit writes tracked change marks through the Tracked Changes extension instead of directly mutating the document.

-4. The client displays the tracked changes and lets users accept or reject them.
+4. The client displays the tracked changes with the Tracked Changes extension and lets users accept or reject them.

 Show tracked changes